Do the Digit Insurance

 5. Easy Pose

-One of the best seated asanas, Sukhasana is also known as Easy pose, Decent pose, and Pleasant pose.
-It has an overall impact on your mind and body as it reduces stress and discomfort.
+One of the best-seated asanas, Sukhasana, is also known as the Easy, Decent, and Pleasant poses.
+It overall impacts your mind and body as it reduces stress and discomfort.
 It improves focus and concentration levels while strengthening your lower abdomen and back muscles.
 Additionally, Easy Pose enables blood circulation towards your stomach, boosting digestion and allowing nutrient assimilation.

-Step 1: Start by sitting upright and stretching your leg in front of your body.
+Step 1: Start sitting upright and stretching your leg before your body.

 Step 2: Place your left foot under your right thigh and bend your left leg.
 Again, bend your right leg and move the right foot under your left thigh.

-Step 3: Ensure that your foot's outer part rests comfortably on the floor.
+Step 3: Ensure your foot's outer part rests comfortably on the floor.
 Adjust your body accordingly.

-Step 4: Now, place the palms on your thighs, keeping your spine and shoulders straight.
+Step 4: Place the palms on your thighs, keeping your spine and shoulders straight.
 Relax your shoulders a bit and bend the elbows.

 Step 5: Close your eyes, inhale gently and relax your entire body.